 NHS Southampton City CCG - who we are and what we do

-Our purpose as a Clinical Commissioning Group (CCG) is to help meet the health and care needs of local people.
-We are allocated a budget of just over £350 million a year to achieve this and use it to plan and pay for (or ‘commission’) health and care services from a number of service providers (such as hospitals, mental health and community trusts and GPs).
+Our purpose as a Clinical Commissioning Group (CCG) is to meet the health and care needs of our population.
+We are allocated a budget to achieve this and must use it to plan and pay for (or ‘commission’) health and care services from a number of service providers (such as hospital, mental health and community trusts and GPs).
 We are responsible for making sure that local people get the high quality health services they need.

-We were established on 1 April 2013 with a clear remit to ensure that family doctors and other clinicians play a leading role in deciding and directing how local NHS resources should be used.
+We were established on 1 April 2013 with a clear focus on ensuring family doctors and other clinical professionals play a leading role in deciding and directing how our local NHS resources should be used.
 With around 90% of local interaction with the NHS taking place in GP practices, this move was intended to shift the decision-making for health services as close as possible to patients.

 - the same boundaries as Southampton City Council, covering an area of some 28 square miles

 - 20% of the city’s population are aged between 15 and 24, which is significantly higher than the national average of 13% (2011 Census).

-- Deprivation is higher than average and about 25.9% of the city’s children live in poverty.
+- Deprivation is higher than average and around a quarter of the city’s children live in poverty.

-- In 2012, a quarter of the city’s adults were classified as obese.
+- 62% of the city’s adults are overweight or obese.